 Past activities & Achievements

 Since inception of the programme in 2011, GALVmed has collaborated with more than 20 research partners comprising a global mix of private pharmaceutical companies, universities, and public research institutes to develop a better product for reducing the impact of this major African cattle disease.
-Early collaborations included the search for an effective vaccine.
-Focus has subsequently changed to discovery and development of a new class of trypanocides, a pen-side diagnostic test, improved integrated control methods and better quality control for drugs sold in Africa.
-A pen-side diagnostic test is marketed by a commercial animal health company and the trypanocide is in full development with a private sector partner.
+Collaborations have included the search for effective vaccines, development of a pen-side test, development of new classes of trypanocides and improved integrated control methods and better-quality control for drugs sold in Africa.

 Overview and Objectives

-The focus of the AAT programme is to de-risk the development of a target molecule to generate information allowing a commercial partner to prepare a registration package and subsequently commercialise the product.
+The focus of the AAT programme has been to identify and de-risk the development of a target molecule to generate information allowing a commercial partner to prepare a registration package and subsequently commercialise a safe and effective drug.

-Over the lifetime of the project approximately 12,000 compounds have been assessed resulting in the selection of a target molecule which fulfils the target product profile (TPP) for safety, efficacy and cost.
-The target molecule is now in final development with the objective of achieving the first marketing approvals in 2028.
+Over the lifetime of the project approximately 12,000 compounds have been assessed for safety, efficacy and cost.

 Programme Activities